nostradomus/Base3-clock/laser-cutting-files/README.md

 When using another thickness, the length of the srews and bolts should be adapted.

 The .cdr-files have been created with CorelDraw, and have been optimized for [Trotec laser and engraving machines](https://www.troteclaser.com/en/).
-Specific different RGB-colors have been used :
+Several specific RGB-colors (compatible with this machine's driver) have been used :

 color  | RGB-code    | function             | comments
 -------|-------------|----------------------|---------